FreshRSS/FreshRSS/docs/en/admins/16_OpenID-Connect.md

 ## Using Docker

-OIDC support in Docker is activated by the presence of a non-empty `OIDC_ENABLED` environment variable.
+OIDC support in Docker is activated by the presence of a non-empty non-zero `OIDC_ENABLED` environment variable.

 > ℹ️ Only available in our Debian image.